Pierre Dulaine – Offering Hope in a Broken World

 I came across this expression which I love “I have opened a goodwill bank account”.
-I go around spreading goodness.
+Essentially, I go around spreading goodness.
 And that’s what I’m doing here in Jordan.
 I’m working at schools, volunteering.
-I am also doing a project in January in Stockholm, in Sweden with abused young men and women.
-I’m working with them with dancing.
+Also, I am doing a project in January in Stockholm, in Sweden with abused young men and women.
+I’m working with them through dancing.
 If there’s a project that touches my mind, I will just go and do it.

 I think charitable giving can be at any age, and you can always help someone every day on the street, on the subway, wherever you are there is someone.
 You can start off with a smile.

 I was blessed to have had ballroom dancing in my life, I was blessed to have done something extremely different than other people.
-I work with autistic children, with children with down syndrome, with adults from homeless shelters, with people from psychiatric clinics.
-I have reached and touched all of those people with the help of ballroom dancing so I really believe that if there are other ballroom dancers out there who feel they might be inspired by what am I, I am grateful.
+I work with autistic children, or children with down syndrome, adults from homeless shelters, and people from psychiatric clinics.
+With the help of ballroom dancing I have reached and touched all of those people.
+Therefore, I really believe that if there are other ballroom dancers out there who feel they might be inspired by what am I, I am grateful.

-To conclude, I want to offer you my two cents on how how you can make yours and other people’s life more meaningful:
+To conclude, I want to offer you my two cents on how you can make yours life and other people’s life more meaningful: